webchick/mongodb/docs/install.md

    * [MongoDB LINUX installation][MongoDBLinux]
    * [MongoDB Windows installation][MongoDBWindows]

+Alternately, avoid all of that hassle and use [MongoDB Atlas Free Tier](https://www.mongodb.com/docs/atlas/tutorial/deploy-free-tier-cluster/).

 MongoDB below 4.0 is no longer supported, which means you can no longer get a basic web admin interface by running `mongod` with the `–httpinterface`: that feature was [removed in 3.6][removedhttp].
 To some extent, it has been superseded